 Delhi violence: Class 8 student who went to take exam missing since Monday

-A 13-year-old girl, who had gone to school to take an examination in the Khajuri Khas area two days ago, went missing amid violence in northeast Delhi, police said on Wednesday.
-The girl, a Class 8 student, lived with her parents in Sonia Vihar suburb and had gone to her school, some 4.5 km from their home, Monday morning but has not returned since, they said.
+A 13-year-old girl, who had gone to school to take an examination in the Khajuri Khas area three days ago, went missing amid the violence in northeast Delhi, police said.
+The girl, a Class 8 student, lived with her parents in Sonia Vihar suburb and had gone to her school, some 4.5 km from their home, Monday morning but has not returned since, they said on Wednesday.

 Her father, who deals in readymade garments, told PTI, "I was supposed to pick her up from school at 5.20 pm.
 But I got caught in the violence that unfolded in our area.
 My daughter is missing since then."
 A police officer said a "missing person" FIR has been registered and search was on to find the girl.